 - Japanese Knotweed Stem – Grows in a zig-zag pattern, green with purple and red speckles, hollow and grows to 2-3 metres in height.
 Can Grow up to 2cm a day.

 - Japanese Knotweed Roots (Rhizomes) – Outside is dark brown, inside is orange/yellow.
-Can grow 3 metres deep and up to 7 metres horizontally, but also known to grow more if weather conditions are ideal.
+Can grow 3 metres deep and between 2 to 7 metres horizontally, depending on soil and weather conditions.
 The diameter is approximately 20cm.

 - Japanese Knotweed Growth Rate – Can grow up to 10cm per day during late spring / early summer.